achinoamSho/cell-image-analyzer/README.md

-# Cell Image Analyzer
+# Cell Image Analyzer - Project Proposal

 A Python-based image processing tool for automated analysis of cell culture images from brightfield microscopy.
-This application detects cells, calculates confluency, estimates cell viability (live vs dead), and provides seeding volume calculations for cell culture workflows.
+This application will detect cells, calculate confluency, estimate cell viability (live vs dead), and provide seeding volume calculations for cell culture workflows.

 ## What Does This Project Do?

-This project automates the analysis of brightfield microscopy images of cell cultures.
-It performs the following tasks:
+This project will automate the analysis of brightfield microscopy images of cell cultures.
+It will perform the following tasks:

 1. **Cell Detection**: Automatically identifies and segments individual cells in brightfield images using advanced image processing algorithms (watershed segmentation or adaptive thresholding)